Alumna Gabriella Sorrentino is a Dance Captain for Hamilton | Broadway in Chicago

 Heidi Schlegel Receives Conservatory's Outstanding Graduating Senior Award

-Cinema and digital arts major Heidi Schlegel shares her most rewarding experiences at Point Park and advice to today's students.
+Cinema arts major Heidi Schlegel shares her most rewarding experiences at Point Park and advice to today's students.

 Academy Award-Nominated Director Hosts Master Class at Point Park